usaid-cs/yesterday-i-learned/python.md

 1. `NamedTuple` is a subclass of `Tuple` that lets you express what the tuple values actually are.
 1. Built-in tuple unpacking (`a, b = (1, 2)`) is faster than loading them with indices.
 1. Always concatenate strings with `.join`.
 1. Python 3.4 can ignore all but some exceptions using `with ignored(TypeError, ValueError, ...):`.
+Actually, [it might been renamed to `contextlib.suppress`](https://bugs.python.org/issue19266).
 1. Generator expressions, e.g. `sum(i for i in list)` is faster than `sum([i for i in list])`.
 1. Django or nosetests runs any `TestCase` subclass in files with their names beginning with `test` when you run `manage.py test`.
 1. `django.http` contains http error classes that handle the nitty gritty (e.g. allowed methods in 405)